michalshavitNYU/michalshavitnyu.github.io/_pages/about.md

 3. The spatio-temporal spectrum of surface gravity waves
 4. Well posedness of the Leith model around the turbulent solution

+[Here](https://github.com/michalshavitNYU/michalshavitnyu.github.io/blob/2b6d945a74f73d2ecead2240aef702b83c65d2b9/Spatiotemporal_from_video.ipynb) is a minimal script (python) for converting a video into its spatio-temporal spectrum.

 My reserach is supported by [Schmidt Sciences](https://www.schmidtsciences.org/israeli-womens-postdoctoral-award/) and by a [Postdoctoral Career Development Award in Science](https://www.weizmann.ac.il/women-in-science/resources-awards-scholarships/womens-postdoctoral-career-development-award-science/application-info) from the Weizmann Institute.

 I completed my PhD in theoretical physics at the [Weizmann Institute of Science](https://www.weizmann.ac.il/pages/) under [Prof. Gregory Falkovich](https://www.weizmann.ac.il/complex/falkovich/home), sponsored by the [Ariane de Rothschild Women’s Doctoral Program](https://www.edmondderothschildphilanthropy.org/womens-doctoral-program/).